ajcallegari/scikit-multichannel/README.md

 # pipecaster
 (in progress)

-A scikit-learn (sklearn) extension for broadcasting machine learning (ML) pipeline construction operations across multiple input sources and automating some aspects of the ML workflow.
-The extension provides an alternative Pipeline class that enables users to build complex pipelines with convenient slice notation and a Keras-like layered workflow.
-In addition, pipecaster enables ML workflow automation with in-pipeline screening and selection of data sources, feature engineering transforms, models, and model hyperparameters.
+A scikit-learn extension for broadcasting machine learning pipeline construction operations across multiple input sources and for increasing automation of the machine learning workflow by enabling in-pipeline screening.
+Pipecaster provides a multi-input alternative to the sci-kit learn Pipeline class, adding a convenient slice notation and a Keras-like layered workflow to help users build complex pipelines.
+Pipecaster also also enables ML workflow automation with in-pipeline screening and selection of data sources, feature engineering transforms, models, and model hyperparameters.

 ## silo ML inputs